 When the jars are full, run a plastic utensil down the inside of the jars to remove any air bubbles.
 Then wipe the rims of the jars with a damp, clean cloth and place the lids on top.

 *Most canning lids no longer require you to heat the lid before placing it on the jar.
-However, be sure to read your manufacture’s label and follow the instructions.
+However, be sure to read your manufacturer’s label and follow the instructions.

 Secure the lid with the band and finger tighten.
 Using those valuable jar lifters, place the jars in the water bath canner with water 1-2 inches above the top of the jars.